This creamy acorn squash soup recipe is perfect for winter or fall!

 - Roasted Delicata Squash - the easiest side dish to make!
 It's a sweet and succulent way to enjoy delicata squash.

-- Za'atar Roasted Butternut Squash - a flavorful but simple side dish and easy way to make butternut squash.
+- Za'atar Roasted Butternut Squash - a flavorful but simple side dish and an easy way to make butternut squash.

 - Butternut Squash Pasta with Toasted Panko - a cozy pasta recipe with butternut squash, parmesan, and panko breadcrumbs.